-If you’d like to start a curated marketplace event in your area, check out the resources in this section or get in touch.
+Want to start a curated marketplace event in your area?
+Here are some considerations.
+If you have additional questions, check out the resources in this section or get in touch.

 Minimal Startup Costs